-Hakone Open-Air Museum, Japan: Amazing Artworks
+Hakone Open-Air Museum, Japan: Must-Visit Destination

 The Hakone Open-Air Museum is an outdoor sculpture museum located in Hakone, Kanagawa Prefecture, Japan.
 The museum opened in 1969, and it is the first open-air modern art museum in Japan.
 The museum has an extensive collection of sculptures as well as a variety of art pieces.
 It also features spectacular natural scenery, including a lake, a nearby forest and Mount Fuji in the distance.
 Visitors can take in the beauty of the outdoor scenery on a pleasant day or walk through the galleries to view the amazing artworks on display.